flyconnectome/bigclust2/README.md

 # BigClust 2.0

 > [!NOTE]
-> `bigclust2` is under active development but it already works and you can already use it to explore your clustering datasets.
-If you have any feedback or suggestions, please open an issue or reach out to us on Slack.
+> This project is under active development but you can already use it to explore your clustering datasets.
+If you have any feedback or questions, please open an issue here on GitHub.

+`bigclust2` is a re-design of [`bigclust`](https://github.com/flyconnectome/bigclust), a graphical interface for interactively exploring clusterings of high-dimensional connectomic data.
+Typically this means morphological or connectivity-based embeddings but it can be used for any kind of distances or features.

+Highlights:
+- **Interactive 2D scatter plots**: Explore large clusterings interactively with zoom, pan, and selection.
+- **Neuroglancer-like 3D viewer**: Visualize neuron morphology in a 3D viewer.
+- **Widgets for days**: All the tools you need to explore and cluster your data: cluster methods, dimensionality reduction, fidelity metrics, feature selection, connectivity explorer, etc.
+- **Annotations**: Push annotation straight to supported backends (e.g. Clio or SeaTable) or export them as CSV/Parquet files.

 ![BigClust 2.0 GUI](./_static/screenshot.png)

-## Overview
+## Version 2.0 Notes
-A new GUI for BigClust built with PySide6.
-This update also fundamentally changes how data is represented: previously, data artifacts (distances, features, etc.) had to be manually loaded and passed to BigClust widgets.
+A totally reworked GUI aside, this new version also fundamentally changes how data is represented: previously, data artifacts (distances, features, etc.) had to be manually loaded and passed to BigClust widgets.
-For this new version, we have switched to a Neuroglancer-like approach where data sources are whole directories (local or remote) containing both the data itself and metadata files describing the setup.
+For this new version, we have switched to a Neuroglancer-like approach where data sources are whole directories (local or remote) containing both the data itself as well as metadata files describing the setup.
 Here is a simple example structure:

 ```